Acupuncture needles and moxa in Courbevoie

 Acupuncture practitioners insert thin needles into specific points on the body, known as acupuncture points, to restore the balance of Qi.
 Each point is selected according to the patient's symptoms and health status.
 The needles can be manipulated in different ways to stimulate the flow of energy.

-We base ourselves on the Yin and Yang theory and on the 5 movements theory (or elements).
+We base ourselves on the Yin and Yang theory and on the 5 movements theory .
 Yin and Yang represent the opposing and complementary forces of the universe, the balance of which is essential for health.
 The Five Movements—Fire, Earth, Metal, Water, and Wood—are elements that interact to maintain harmony in the body.
 These principles underlie the choice of acupuncture points and the techniques used to restore energetic balance, a topic I will explore in more detail in a future article.

 Applications of acupuncture